ably/ably-java/CONTRIBUTING.md

 1. Create a branch for the release, named like `release/1.2.4` (where `1.2.4` is what you're releasing, being the new version)
 2. Replace all references of the current version number with the new version number (check the [README.md](./README.md) and [common.gradle](./common.gradle)) and commit the changes
-    a.
-Increment the `versionCode` in the Android project's `build.gradle` by 1
 3. Run [`github_changelog_generator`](https://github.com/github-changelog-generator/github-changelog-generator) to automate the update of the [CHANGELOG](./CHANGELOG.md).
 This may require some manual intervention, both in terms of how the command is run and how the change log file is modified.
 Your mileage may vary:
   - The command you will need to run will look something like this: `github_changelog_generator -u ably -p ably-java --since-tag v1.2.3 --output delta.md --token $GITHUB_TOKEN_WITH_REPO_ACCESS`.
 Generate token [here](https://github.com/settings/tokens/new?description=GitHub%20Changelog%20Generator%20token).
   - Using the command above, `--output delta.md` writes changes made after `--since-tag` to a new file.